 Air source heat pumps have an expected operating life of 15 years, with serviceable parts extending this further.
 High-quality systems have additional anti-corrosion to protect the external heat pump unit.

 Grant funding – Renewable Heat Incentive

-Air source heat pumps qualify for both the new Green Homes Grant and the Domestic Renewable Heat Incentive.
+Air source heat pumps qualify for the Domestic Renewable Heat Incentive.